id0Sch/cart-sharing/README.md

 <content>
 # Cart sharing
-Allows you to simply share your 10bis orders with others nearby requires extension + express server this was created in a one-day hackathon and the code reflects that fact :)
+Allows you to simply share your 10bis orders with others nearby requires extension + express server.

+this was created in a one-day hackathon and the code reflects that fact :)
 ## Installation